YDRen001/ydren001.github.io/_pages/about.md

   - /about.html
 ---

 Welcome, my name is Yidong Ren, currently a third-year Ph.D. candidate in the Computer Science and Engineering Department at [Michigan State University](http://www.cse.msu.edu/) advised by Professor [ZhiChao Cao](https://cse.msu.edu/~caozc/).
-I received my bachelor's degree of Electronic and Information Engineering from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2021.
+I received my bachelor's degree in Electronic and Information Engineering from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2021.
 Check out my current <b>[CV](https://ydren001.github.io/files/Yidong_resume.pdf)</b>.

 <!--I was also a research intern at Nanyang Technological University in 2019, advised by Professor [Mo Li](https://home.cse.ust.hk/~lim/). -->